Us

 We are interested in cinema that questions, that moves, and that proposes; films that dare to look from the margins and spark questions.
 We produce stories with emotional depth, artistic vision, and social relevance.
 We believe in cinema as a language of resistance, as a tool to imagine other possible worlds and to rethink the relationship between cinema and activism.

-Internationally, it has participated in scouting services for Element Pictures (Ireland) for the film The Governesses by Joe Talbot, and is currently co-producing Al Futuro, a Costa Rican production by award-winning director Paz Fábrega, with the support of ICEC’s minority co-production fund.
+Internationally, Edna has participated in scouting services for Element Pictures (Ireland) for Joe Talbot's film The Governess, and is currently co-producing Al Futuro, a Costa Rican production by award-winning director Paz Fábrega, which is supported by the ICEC's minority co-production fund.

 Carla Sospedra Salvadó